ayushi7rawat/Youtube-Projects/Test Internet Speed/README.md

 What will be covered in this Blog:
 ==========================
 ```
-1. Js2Py Introduction
+1. speedtest Introduction
-2. How to Run Javascript commands from inside Python script
+2. How to Test internet speed
 ```

-Js2Py Introduction:
+Speedtest Introduction:
 ==========================
-You can translate JavaScript to Python using Js2Py.
-Js2Py is a Python module which can used to translator JavaScript to Python & acts as a JavaScript interpreter written in 100% pure Python.

-- It translates any valid JavaScript (ECMA Script 5.1) to Python.
-- Translation is fully automatic.
-- Does not have any dependencies - uses only standard python library.
+The internet connections in our homes and offices can differ by internet service providers (ISPs), allowable traffic limit, and most importantly speed.
+So what do you usually do when you want to test the speed our connection?
+You google it, right?
+How about testing the internet speed using Python from your machine!

+Speedtest cli library provides Command line interface for testing internet bandwidth using speedtest.net

-If you wish to know more about it, you can refer to [Js2Py Documentation](https://github.com/PiotrDabkowski/Js2Py).
+If you wish to know more about it, you can refer to [Speedtest Documentation](https://pypi.org/project/speedtest-cli/).
 Use this link to navigate to the documentation.

 LICENSE:
 ==========================